grafail/StudentManagementApp_COM2025/README.md

 The are multiple roles available:

 Student:
-* Each student can have a course assigned
+* Each student can have a course assigned, but they are allowed not to be enrolled to one
 * Each student is able to enroll to subjects
 * The subject enrollment menu only shows subjects from the course the student has enrolled
 * A student can review his own information